-Walt Disney World Trivia Questions (and Answers)
+Walt Disney World Trivia Quiz Questions (and Answers)

 I love trivia, especially when it comes to behind-the-scenes, entertainment-related things.
 (It kind of drives my kids crazy sometimes.)

-For example, did you know that some of the names considered for the Seven Dwarfs included Awful, Blabby, Deefy, Dirty, Gabby, Gaspy, Gloomy, Hoppy-Jumpy, Nifty, and Shifty? (source: IMDB)
+Did you know that some of the names considered for the Seven Dwarfs included Awful, Blabby, Deefy, Dirty, Gabby, Gaspy, Gloomy, Hoppy-Jumpy, Nifty, and Shifty? (source: IMDB)

 Or that the actors who played Jane and Michael in Mary Poppins weren’t told that the medicine would change colors, and therefore Jane’s little scream in that scene is genuine?